Saturday, May 25th, 2013

 4. Cathurinah Morphew, born 28 September 1719

-On 10 August 1730, Timothy Murphy and his mother Mary Murphy widow of Henry Millane, said Timothy to serve indenture until he is 21.
+1730 August 10 – Baltimore County: Timothy Murphy and his mother Mary Murphy widow of Henry Millane, said Timothy to serve indenture until he is 21.
 Signed Mary (x) Murphy and Henry Millane.
 Witness: Roger Mathews.
-Comment: It appears Henry Millane is wrongly identified, and he should be the master for Timothy's indenture.

-On 13 February 1760, Timothy and Elizabeth Murphy ("son and heir of John Murphy") of Baltimore County, Maryland sold to Aquila Hall, of same county for 90 pounds, 100 acres on the east side of branch of Rummer Run.
+1760 February 13 - Baltimore County: Timothy and Elizabeth Murphy ("son and heir of John Murphy") of Baltimore County, Maryland sold to Aquila Hall, of same county for 90 pounds, 100 acres on the east side of branch of Rummer Run.
 Signed Timothy (x) Murphy.
 Witnesses: John Hall, Rebecca Mathews, James Heath, Amos Garrett.

 Timothy and William Murphey were noted to have the same pew #23 with five other members at the St. Georges Parish Church, about the year 1770.
 (Above from Heritage Books Archive CD #1959 – Baltimore County, Maryland – Deed Records, Volume 2," by John David Davis, and Family Tree Maker's Family Archives, Genealogical Records – Maryland Probate Records 1674-1774 on CD #206., and Church Records on CD #178: Maryland and Delaware 1600s-1800s from Family Line Publications)